sftpplus/sftpplus-docs/docs/operation/ftp.rst

 A certificate issued for CN ``JohnD`` will not be valid for an account with name ``johnd`` (all lowercase).

-Setting `enable_ssl_certificate_authentication = No` will disable SSL-based authentication and accounts will have to authenticate using other methods, like username and password.
+Setting `enable_ssl_certificate_authentication = No` will disable TLS-based authentication and accounts will have to authenticate using other methods, like username and password.

-After disabling SSL certificate-based authentication, you must check that password-based authentication is enabled.
+After disabling TLS certificate-based authentication, you must check that password-based authentication is enabled.
 Otherwise, clients will have no other authentication method available to log in::